-Mike, his wife, Candace, and youngest daughter, Casey '12, live in a house at the edge of the athletic fields with their golden retriever, Riptide.
+Mike and his wife, Candace, live in a house at the edge of the athletic fields.
 They have four daughters; the younger two have attended St. Andrew's.

 Julia V. Smith

 Spanish

 Crew, Cross-country

 B.A., Davidson College

 Appointed 2009